varshadhanthla/AI-IMAGE-GEN/README.md

 AI Image Generation App:
-This project is a full-stack MERN application that generates images using AI, inspired by Midjourney and DALL-E.
+This project is a full-stack MERN application that generates images from text using AI.

-FEATURES
+FEATURES:
 Frontend: Built with React.js for a responsive user interface.
 Backend: Powered by Node.js and Express.js for server-side logic.
 Database: Utilizes MongoDB for storing user data and generated images.
-AI Integration: Implements AI models for generating images based on user input.
+AI Integration: Generates images based on textual prompts using the OpenAI API.
-Deployment: Deployed on a cloud service for accessibility.

 GETTING STARTED:
 Prerequisites: